 Interested in streaming video?
-LITS subscribes to Kanopy Streaming Video, which is similar to Netflix.
+LITS subscribes to AVON (Academic Video Online), a streaming service curated for an educational setting.
 Watch movies on your laptop from anywhere, both on and off campus.
-All Kanopy movies come with public performance rights, so you can also show them in an auditorium to a public audience, as long as no admission is being charged.
+All AVON movies come with limited public performance rights, so you can also show them in an auditorium to a public audience, as long as no admission is being charged.

 Do you have a suggestion for a book or DVD we should buy for the library?
 Send us a purchase request.